 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking isosorbide mononitrate with certain other medicines can cause severely low blood pressure.
+Taking Monoket with certain other medicines can cause severely low blood pressure.
 This includes medicine to treat erectile dysfunction or pulmonary arterial hypertension.
 Serious, life-threatening side effects may occur.

 Tell your doctor about all your current medicines and any you start or stop using, especially: